EMWD adopted updated division maps based on the 2020 U.S. Census Data

 How can I get involved?

 The purpose of the December 15, 2021 public hearing was to review options for updating the division boundaries and to select a final configuration.
-Once the selection has been made, a legal description of the updated division boundaries will be prepared and adopted by the Board via resolution in a second public hearing (expected to take place in February 2022).
+Once the selection has been made, a legal description of the updated division boundaries will be prepared and adopted by the Board via resolution in a second public hearing on February 16, 2022.
 Once completed, the division boundaries will be submitted to Riverside County.
 This process is currently on track to be completed ahead of the April 17, 2022 deadline.

 Notice of Public Hearing: